Kyounghwan01/blog/docs/React/react-context-api/README.md

       const { message } = this.state;
       if (message === "hello") {
         this.setState({
-          message: "by",
+          message: "by"
         });
       } else {
         this.setState({
-          message: "hello",
+          message: "hello"
         });
       }
     };
     this.state = {
       test: "testContext",
       message: "hello",
-      changeContext: this.changeMessage,
+      changeContext: this.changeMessage
     };
   }